 2. Farrington’s Farm Shop

-Open from October 1, Farrington’s Farm is ready to welcome back guests for their PYO Pumpkin season, with around 100,000 pumpkins grown this year so there should be plenty available to pick.
-The patch is pretty spectacular, too, with a variety of sizes and colours to choose from, including their most popular white ghost pumpkins.
-Once you have picked your perfect pumpkin there are carving tables for you to carve them into any creation you wish.
+Once you’ve picked the perfect pumpkin there are carving tables for you to carve them into any creation you wish.
 Guests will get to run about with a wheelbarrow while picking their perfect pumpkins, before enjoying some of the farm shop’s homemade pumpkin soup or a pumpkin spiced latte, plus their popular fish and chips shop will be open for the occasion.
-This event is advance tickets only at £2.50 per person, under 2s are free, and does not include a pumpkin.
+This event is advance tickets only at £3 per person, under 2s are free, and does not include a pumpkin.

 Farrington Gurney, Bristol, BS39 6UB